Limit Theorems for Multi-Group Curie-Weiss Models via the Method of Moments: Correlations

+So the identity of the specific indices chosen from each group does not affect the correlation; only the number of different indices matters.
 The correlations differ according to the class of coupling matrix and the regime.
 We first show how to calculate the correlation for homogeneous coupling.
 These results have been known for a while and can also be used to calculate moments in the single-group model.